tracel-ai/burn/contributor-book/src/guides/onnx-to-burn-conversion-tool.md

 runtime execution efficiency.

-If something is amiss (ie weird panics are happening), after doing this step and the dimensions of your output tensor differs from the dimensions of your input, see the warning at the end of this section.
+If something is amiss (ie weird panics are happening), after doing this step and the dimensions of your output tensor differs from the dimensions of your input, see the warning at the very end.

 ### Step 6: Integrate into the Graph Building Process